Costs, logistics and gear

 The Geosciences Department will provide everything you need for mapping, including map boards, Brunton compass, GPS unit, bear deterrent (we are in bear country!), color pencils, radio.
 We also provide wall tents as office space, along with folding tables.

 What you need to bring along is your personal gear.
 That includes real good rain gear (jackets and pants).
 And I really mean good!
 At one point we will encounter foul weather while in the field, so you want to be prepared.
 The same goes for your tent.
 It needs to be waterproof and suitable for windy conditions.
 While out in Limestone Gap (Part 2 only) there is no shelter from wind whatsoever.
 Two pairs of hiking boots are recommended.
 Once your boots are wet it is impossible for them to dry while it keeps raining.
 A good sleeping bag is also a plus.
-At Limestone Gap we camp at 1,500 feet.
+At Limestone Gap we camp at 5,000 feet (1,500 m).
 It can get cold, especially in windy and rainy conditions, so bring along warm clothes.
 Please keep in mind that the only place to buy outdoor gear is in Fairbanks.
 There is no opportunity to replace broken or missing gear when we are out in the field.

 Back to Main Page